 To quote the late, great Dr. W. Edwards Deming, arguably the world’s most famous quality management consultant, “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 What a great quote, because there is so much truth to it.

-I wouldn’t say my following saving and investing rules of thumb are a process but I do consider them excellent inputs for most financial decisions around our house.
 Read on to learn about my simple saving and investing rules of thumb you can apply.

 - Save and invest at least 10% of our net income every year.